Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Introduction

-In recent past, Serbo et al ~\cite{a22} used relativistic first Born approximation to study the Mott scattering of highly energetic twisted electrons by atoms and macroscopic targets .
-A generalised Born approximation has been developed in order to investigate scattering of the vortex electron by atomic targets ~\cite{a23}.
-As concluded in ~\cite{a24,a25,a26,a27}, the cross-section of twisted wave is comparable to that for the standard plane-wave.
-And this idea can be employed for any type of electron-atom interaction which may lead to ionization process, like (e,2e) and (e,3e) processes.
+In the recent past, the first Born approximation and Dirac's relativistic theory have been applied to explore the Mott scattering of high-energetic twisted electron beam by atomic and macroscopic targets to study the effects of total angular momentum (TAM) projection, opening angle and the impact parameter of the twisted electron beam~\cite{a25}.
+A generalised Born approximation has been used to investigate the scattering of the vortex electron beam by atomic targets~\cite{a26}.
+Based on the developed theory~\cite{a27,a28,a29,a30}, it has been shown that the number of scattering events in the collisions involving twisted electrons are comparable to that in the standard plane-wave regime.
+Further, a fully relativistic calculation of \textcolor{black}{the differential cross-section for} the bremsstrahlung, emitted by twisted electrons in the field of bare heavy nuclei, has been done recently by Groshev et. al.~\cite{a54}.
+In this communication, we extend such type of study to (e,2e) processes on atoms at relativistic energy.
 In the coincidence (e,2e) process, we detect all the participating particles in the continuum state with their momenta fully resolved.
-Naturally considering the twisted electron in place of standard plane-wave regime will extract more information about the (e,2e) processes as available presently.
-Till now, almost all of the (e,2e) activities have been confined to electron beam which carries linear momentum in its impinging direction except the recent study by Harris et al ~\cite{a28} in which TDCS for non-relativistic (e,2e) processes using twisted electron beam has been explored.
-To the best of our knowledge, the relativistic (e, 2e) processes on atomic target with twisted electron has not been explored in the literature, even the theoretical estimation is not explored.
-As mentioned earlier, the twisted electron carries orbital angular momentum in addition to linear momentum, it will be an interesting task to probe the effects of OAM of the twisted electrons on the (e, 2e) processes on atoms especially at relativistic energy range.
-Further, one can also probe the effect of twisted electron on the spin asymmetry in TDCS.
-In addition to this, it would be interesting task to investigate the effect of impact parameters of the twisted electron on the (e,2e) processes.
-The present communication is intended to cover these aspects in theoretical manner.
-We hope that the present results may stimulate theoretical and experimental studies on relativistic (e,2e) processes with twisted electron impact on atoms.
-Here we present our calculation of TDCS and spin asymmetry for K-shell ionization of Cu,Ag and Au targets for twisted electron case.
+Naturally considering the twisted electron beam in place of the standard plane-wave beam will extract more information about the (e,2e) processes as available presently.
+Till now, almost all the (e,2e) activities have been confined to electron beam, which carries linear momentum in its impinging direction except the recent studies by Harris et al.~\cite{a31} and Dhankhar and Choubisa~\cite{a57} in which (e,2e) processes have been studied on H atom and $H_{2}$ molecule with twisted electron beam at non-relativistic energy regime.
+The relativistic (e,2e) processes on atomic target\textcolor{black}{s} with conventional electron beam have been studied extensively~\cite{a52,a53}.
+To the best of our knowledge, relativistic or semi-relativistic (e,2e) study with twisted electrons has not been explored in the literature, even the theoretical estimation is not explored.
+The twisted electron carries TAM, consisting of OAM and spin of the electrons, in addition to its linear momentum at relativistic energy ~\cite{a47}.
+Hence, it will be an interesting task to probe the effects of TAM projection of the twisted electrons on the (e,2e) processes on atoms, especially at relativistic energy regime.
+Further, one can also probe the effect of twisted electrons on the spin asymmetry in TDCS.
+The present communication is intended to cover these aspects in a theoretical manner.